Display Accessibility Tools

 How do students find an advisor?

 There is no formal process for choosing an advisor.
 As ours is a small group, new students have many opportunities to get to know the faculty, learn about what research is being conducted, and speak with older grads about their experiences.
 New students are encouraged to attend research group meetings and speak with faculty to get a feel for whom they would like to work with, as well as find out who is looking for new students and has funding to pay them.
+We only admit as many graduate students as we have funding to support, ensuring that there is a healthy balance of students and faculty in the program.

 What kind of stipend and benefits are available?